 While I can’t get into too much detail about the importance of heel lifts in this article, you should take a look at another article I wrote where I describe the best heel lifts for a child that has leg length discrepancy.
 Go to the link below:

-The Best Socks for Hemyhypertrophy – Seamless and Breathable!
+The Best Socks for Hemihypertrophy – Seamless and Breathable!

 Socks play a key role in keeping your children’s feet healthy, since they act as a barrier between your kids’ feet and the shoes.
 Socks prevent infections and the formation of bacteria inside the shoes.